 Next we extend the fugacity $\xi$ to complex values.
-Lee--Yang zeros (LYZs) $\alpha_l$ are zeros of the grand partition function $Z(\xi)$ in the complex fugacity plane; that is, $ Z(\xi) = \prod (\xi - \alpha_l)$ .
-The distribution of these zeros reflects the phase structure of the corresponding statistical system.
+Lee--Yang zeros (LYZs) $\alpha_l$ are zeros of the grand partition function $Z(\xi)$ in the complex fugacity plane; that is, \be Z(\xi) = \prod (\xi - \alpha_l). \ee The distribution of these zeros reflects the phase structure of the corresponding statistical system.
 Lee and Yang argued that for a finite system, no zeros appear on the real axis.
-In the thermodynamic limit, the number of zeros becomes infinite and the zeros coalesce onto one-dimensional curves\cite{Yang:1952be}.
-For the first-order (second-order) phase transition, the coalescing zeros cross (pinch) the real positive $\xi$ axis\cite{Stephanov:2006}, whereas for the cross-over, they do not reach to the real axis.
+In the thermodynamic limit, the number of zeros becomes infinite and the zeros coalesce onto one-dimensional curves \cite{Yang:1952be}.
+For the first-order (second-order) phase transition, the coalescing zeros cross (pinch) the real positive $\xi$ axis \cite{Stephanov2006}, whereas for the crossover, they do not reach the real axis.

+The first pioneering work to calculate the LYZs of the lattice QCD was carried out by Barbour and Bell \cite{BarbourBell}, who found that the zero distribution is considerably different in the confinement and deconfinement phases.
+In Ref.\cite{FodorKatz2004} the authors calculated the LYZs in the complex $\beta=6/g^2$ plane to distinguish between a crossover and a second-order phase transition by investigating the volume dependence.
+Ejiri pointed out that this approach is very difficult with finite statistics since the phase of $\det\Delta(\mu)$ is mixed with the complex $\beta$ \cite{Ejiri2006}.

+Although there have been many phenomenological approaches to extracting information on the QCD phase \cite{Morita2012,Friman2011,Stephanov2011}, no study has yet been carried out to employ experimental data to investigate the QCD phase through the LYZs.

-Therefore it is important to reliably determine the LYZs; that is, all zeros must be found without ambiguity, and their positions in the complex fugacity plane must be determined with high accuracy.
-We obtain the LYZs as follows: We first map the problem to a calculation of the residue of $Z'/Z$: \be {Z'}/{Z} = \sum {1}/({\xi-\alpha_l}). \ee In Eq.(\ref{Eq:dZbyZ}), the left hand side is integrated along a contour, and the residues inside the contour are summed according to Cauchy's theorem.
-Because of the symmetry $+\mu \leftrightarrow -\mu$, if $\alpha_l$ is a solution, i.e., $Z(\alpha_l)=0$, then $1/\alpha_{l}$ is also a solution.
-Therefore we only need to search for residues inside the unit circle.
+For this purpose it is important to reliably determine the LYZs; that is, all zeros must be found without ambiguity, and their positions in the complex fugacity plane must be determined with high accuracy.
+We obtain the LYZs as follows.
+We first map the problem to the calculation of the residue of $Z'/Z$: \be {Z'}/{Z} = \sum {1}/({\xi-\alpha_l}). \ee The left hand side of Eq.(\ref{Eq:dZbyZ}) is integrated along a contour, and the residues inside the contour are summed according to Cauchy's theorem.
+Because of the symmetry $+\mu \leftrightarrow -\mu$, if $\alpha_l$ is a solution, then $1/\alpha_{l}$ is also a solution.
+Therefore, we only need to search for residues inside the unit circle.